Hagay-Ladany/RNAseq_star_or_salmon_pipline/README.md

 # **RNA-seq HTCondor Pipeline**

 This document provides instructions for setting up and running a flexible RNA-seq analysis pipeline using HTCondor.
 The pipeline has been simplified to use a single file for sample and design configuration.
+*note, the R scripts of deseq2 and fgsea are only serve as a template, interative R run over the merged_gene_counts.csv is still needed.

 ## **Table of Contents**